-658M♥ Child Development - Honors Grades 10, 11, 12
+Child Development - Honors

 The first course for students in the Child Development or Teacher Academies, Child Development is designed for students interested in working with children in a variety of careers.
 It focuses on the major theories of child development and learning.
 Practical experience is gained by observation of and interaction with young children.
 Students must be in at least the 10th grade.
-Students who complete Child Development and Foundations of Curriculum and Instruction with a B or higher are eligible for three college credits at Howard Community College.
+Students who complete Child Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for three college credits at Howard Community College.